A QCEG PUBLICATION

 (Illustrative Reflection)

-Maximalist Venetian excess in brocade, lace, masks, and mosaic-like embroidery.
+Maximalist Venetian exuberance in brocade, lace, masks, and mosaic embroidery.

-Iridescent fabrics and reflective textures that echo Venetian light play.
+Iridescent fabrics and reflective textures evoking Venetian plays of light.

-Rococo fantasy and tiered tulle with Venetian flair.
+Rococo fantasy and cascading tulle with a Venetian flourish.

-✦ Venetian light refracted in Armani’s silks or Dolce’s baroque jewels—luxury with layered history.
+✦ Venetian light refracts through Armani’s silks or Dolce’s baroque jewels—a luxury of layered history.

 divider